Undergraduate · Bachelor of Science (B.S.)

 Biological Science Degree Program Highlights

-The bachelor’s degree in biological science at McNeese combines interdisciplinary study, scientific research, community service and professional activities to teach students the structure, functions and development of living organisms.
-With a wide range of research opportunities, the biological sciences degree program prepares students with the skills required to enter the professional workforce in a variety of careers, or to pursue advanced study in graduate or professional schools.
+The bachelor's degree in biological science at McNeese combines interdisciplinary study, scientific research, community service and professional activities to teach students the structure, functions and development of living organisms.
+With a wide range of research opportunities, the biological science degree program prepares students with the skills required to enter the professional workforce in a variety of careers, or to pursue advanced study in graduate or professional schools.

 Five areas of concentration